connamara/protobuf_spec/README.md

     And the weather is 72 degrees and sunny in Portland

   Scenario: I can request the weather for a city by protocol buffer
-    Given I create a ProtoBuf of type "com.weather.WeatherRequest" And I set the ProtoBuf at "city" to "Portland"
+    Given I create a ProtoBuf of type "com::weather::WeatherRequest" And I set the ProtoBuf at "city" to "Portland"
     And I set the ProtoBuf at "zipcode" to 97211
     When I send the request
-    Then I should receive a ProtoBuf of type com.weather.WeatherResponse And the ProtoBuf at "condition" should be "sunny" And the ProtoBuf at "temperature" should be 72
+    Then I should receive a ProtoBuf of type com::weather::WeatherResponse And the ProtoBuf at "condition" should be "sunny" And the ProtoBuf at "temperature" should be 72

-    Given I create the following protobuf of type "com.weather.WeatherRequest":
+    Given I create the following protobuf of type "com::weather::WeatherRequest":
     """
     {
       "city": "Chicago",